astronomer/docs/learn/kubepod-operator.md

 The components of the connection can also be set or overwritten at the task level by using the arguments `config_file` (to specify the path to the `KubeConfig` file) and `cluster_context`.
 Setting these parameters in `airflow.cfg` has been deprecated.

+## Use the @task.kubernetes decorator

+As of Airflow 2.4.0, the `@task.kubernetes` decorator was added, providing an alternative to using the traditional KubernetesPodOperator when running python scripts in within a separate Kubernetes Pod.
+XCom can be passed to the python script running within the Docker container as with regular `@task` decorated functions.
+The value returned by the decorated function will be pushed to XCom if `do_xcom_push` is set to `True` in the decorator parameters.
+You can learn more about decorators in the [Introduction to Airflow decorators](airflow-decorators.md) guide.

+Astronomer recommends to use the `@task.kubernetes` decorator over the KubernetesPodOperator when using XCom with Python scripts inside Docker containers.

+<CodeBlock language="python">{kubernetes_decorator_example}</CodeBlock>

-### Example: Use the KubernetesPodOperator to run a script in another language
+## Example: Use the KubernetesPodOperator to run a script in another language

 A frequent use case for the KubernetesPodOperator is running a task in a language other than Python.
 To do this, you build a custom Docker image containing the script.